 As Robert Browning said, “Grow old along with me; the best is yet to be.”

 They call it the “gray divorce,” and it accounted for nearly one in four divorces in 2010.
-From 1990 to 2010, according to research done at Bowling Green State University, divorces doubled among couples aged 50 years old and older.
+From 1990 to 2010, according to research done by the National Institute Of Health, divorces doubled among couples aged 50 years old and older.

 Divorces of long-established couples often catch friends and family by surprise.
 We assume, culturally, that once someone reaches 50, some things are simply “settled”: career, partnership, home.
 We don’t expect a lot of dramatic, long-term changes in or after midlife.